Civilization III: Play the World

 Civilization III: Play the World is the first expansion pack for Civilization III, released in October 2002.
 Play the World added more civilizations, a new multiplayer feature, new Wonders of the World, new units and new game modes, including: elimination, regicide, and capture the flag.

 Gameplay

 One of the major features of Play the World was a "turnless game mode", a new concept never used in the previous versions of the Civilization series.
 The game mode allowed a sort of mixture between turn based and real time gameplay.
 Although the concept was good in theory, it rarely worked as intended and many online players experienced "Out of sync" problems along with others.
 Little support from Firaxis and the sundry other problems resulted in the gamemode not returning in Civilization IV.

 Play the World can also be found on Civilization III: Gold which includes the original Civilization III and Play the World.
-Civilization III: Play the World is also found on the Civilization III: Conquests expansion.
+Civilization III: Play the World is also found in the Civilization III: Conquests expansion.